nobleread/client/docs/cubic_docker.md

 5. Start the cubic service listening:

-   `docker run -p 2727:2727 -p 8080:8080  -name cobalt 494415350827.dkr.ecr.us-east-1.amazonaws.com/cubicsvr-demo-en_us-16`
+   `docker run -p 2727:2727 -p 8080:8080 --name cobalt 494415350827.dkr.ecr.us-east-1.amazonaws.com/cubicsvr-demo-en_us-16`

    That will start listening for grpc commands on port 2727 and http requests on 8080, and will stream the debug log to stdout.
-(BTW, you can replace -name cobalt with whatever name you want.
+(BTW, you can replace `--name cobalt` with whatever name you want.
 That just provides a way to refer back to the currently running container.)

 6. Verify the service is running by calling
    `curl http://localhost:8080/api/version`